dd9jn/rfc4880bis/crypto-refresh.md

         Revocation Self Signature

 In this case, the direct key signature is no longer necessary, since the primary key itself has been marked as unusable.

+### OpenPGP V4 Key Structure

+The format of an OpenPGP V4 key is as follows.

+    Primary-Key
+       [Revocation Self Signature]
+       [Direct Key Signature...]
+       [User ID [Signature ...] ...]
+       [User Attribute [Signature ...] ...]
+       [[Subkey [Binding-Signature-Revocation ...]
+               Subkey-Binding-Signature ...] ...]

+A subkey always has at least one subkey binding signature after it that is issued using the primary key to tie the two keys together.
+These binding signatures may be in either V3 or V4 format, but SHOULD be V4.
+Subkeys that can issue signatures MUST have a V4 binding signature due to the REQUIRED embedded primary key binding signature.

+Every subkey for a V4 primary key MUST be a V4 subkey.

+### OpenPGP V3 Key Structure

+The format of an OpenPGP V3 key is as follows.

+    RSA Public Key
+       [Revocation Self Signature]
+        User ID [Signature ...]
+       [User ID [Signature ...] ...]

+Each signature certifies the RSA public key and the preceding User ID.
+The RSA public key can have many User IDs and each User ID can have many signatures.
+V3 keys are deprecated.
+Implementations MUST NOT generate new V3 keys, but MAY continue to use existing ones.

+V3 keys MUST NOT have subkeys.

 ### Common requirements